Indoor cycling classes are as challenging as they are exhilarating. Benefits of a class include weight loss, improved strength, and endurance.

 Locating classes near you

-Most gyms offer spin classes, and you can search here for ones in your area.
+Most gyms offer indoor cycling classes, and you can search here for ones in your area.

 Other popular chain studios include: